deadlydog/deadlydog.github.io/_posts/2024-01-11-I-was-the-guest-for-the-100th-episode-of-The-PowerShell-Podcast.md

 While chatting live, I don't have that luxury.
 After we were done recording I was soon thinking of all the things that I could have said better, or things that I left out and should have mentioned.

-If I was able to edit the podcast, these are some things additional things I would have mentioned:
+If I was able to edit the podcast, these are some additional things I would have mentioned:

 ### My [PowerShell tiPS module](https://github.com/deadlydog/PowerShell.tiPS)